Free attractions in Danmark

 Search for craftsmen

 All national museums in Denmark operate with a free entry policy for persons aged below 18.
-Adults have free entry to the National Gallery of Denmark (permanent collections), the National Museum of Denmark, the Open Air Museum, the Danish Music Museum and the Post and Telegraph Museum, all in Copenhagen.
+Adults have free entry to the Open Air Museum, the Danish Music Museum and the Post and Telegraph Museum, all in Copenhagen.
 Other national institutions have special free-for-adults days.
 They include:

 Ny Carlsberg Glyptotek, Copenhagen (Sundays)